girliemac/girliemac.github.io/_posts/2017-01-05-facebook-apiai-bot-nodejs.md

 ![Create a FB App](/assets/images/articles/2017/01/create-an-app-add-product.png)]

-At the **Token Generation**, (1) choose the page you just created from the dropdown menu, and it will generte a token (2) that you will need to include in your node code.
+At the **Token Generation**, (1) choose the page you just created from the dropdown menu, and it will generate a token (2) that you will need to include in your node code.

 Then, at the **Webhooks**, (3) click the **Setup Webhooks** button: